Men presenting themselves as pastors charged in $28M scheme

 The July 27 indictment against Dennis Mbongeni Jali, 35; John Erasmus Frimpong, 40; and 61-year-old Arley Ray Johnson includes charges of wire fraud, securities fraud and money laundering.

-Federal regulators say the men fraudulently raised millions of dollars from approximately 1,200 investors, many of them African immigrants.
+Federal regulators say the men fraudulently raised millions of dollars from approximately 1,200 investors, many of them African immigrants working in the medical field.
 The indictment identifies nine of the victims as residents of Maryland, Indiana or Texas and says they included nurses, an accountant, an engineer and a car dealership manager.

 Jali was the owner and CEO of a Largo, Maryland-based company called “1st Million Dollars,” which had satellite offices in Florida and elsewhere.
 Frimpong served as the company’s chief marketing officer.
 Johnson was its chief operating officer.